WLDCH/covid19-deaths-prediction/README.md

 ## MLOps

 The project uses tools and concepts from MLOps.
 Once a week, every Monday at 20:00, three differents models of Deep Learning using Darts library are trained (Transformer, RNN & TCN).
+The process is automated with Prefect Deployment.

 We use experiment & model registery with MLFlow with a remote tracking server on GCP.
+We use a VM as tracking server, SQL database as Backend Store and Google Cloud Storage Bucket as Artifact Store.

-Each time we request a prediction, the script pulls the lasts model of each DL model and take the one with highest MAE.
+Each time we request a prediction, the script pulls the last model of each DL model and take the model with lowest MAE.

 ![MLOps_diagram](fig/MLOps_diagram.png)